 He has a wealth of experience in structural design of buildings in numerous sectors including residential, commercial, education, health, leisure, hotels and sports stadia.
 He is Retained Engineer at Reading Football Club, Olympia Exhibition Centre and the Royal Exchange in the City of London.

-In 2001 Mike carried out the structural design of the much acclaimed (RIBA Stirling Shortlist) refurbishment of the 1840s Royal Exchange in the City of London.
 He was responsible for the Rocksalt Fish Restaurant in Folkestone – winner of the ACE Engineering Excellence Award.
 He has won awards for refurbishment projects such as that from the Surrey Historic Buildings trust for the works at Reigate Town Hall.

 Mike has managed residential projects ranging from private dwellings to the £25m Wellington House luxury development for Land Securities and the £200m redevelopment of Craylands and Fryerns estate for Basildon Council.